-Prices in both places are high; their only real industry is tourism and so they charge accordingly.
-Food was expensive by Peruvian standards and my (very basic) hostel rooms cost 80 soles each (£16/US$24).
+Prices in both places are high by Peruvian standards; their only real industry is tourism and so they charge accordingly.
+Food was more expensive and my (very basic) hostel rooms cost 80 soles each (£16/US$24).
 This is another reason that I opted for just one night in each place.

 Paracas is a small seaside resort; you can walk through the town in around 20 minutes.
 As you drive in, there are a couple of resort-style hotels, a Hilton and a couple of others, then as you arrive in the town there is a little collection of backpacker hostels.

 Paracas probably gets more visitors on a weekend, but when I was there on a Monday it was deathly quiet, leaving the numerous restaurants to fight for custom, accosting you as you walk by, proffering a menu and extolling the virtues of their food and beverages.

 The main thing to visit Paracas for is the Ballestas Islands; you can get a speedboat out in the morning and see penguins, sea lions and all types of birds.
 I opted not to do the Ballestas tour, because I’d already seen plenty of penguins in Argentina and I really didn’t fancy the early start.
 I thought I’d benefit more from a little lie-in, but as it turned out I was awake early anyway; isn’t that always the case?